 Here is a partial list of some of the projects currently underway in the Applied Social Psychology Laboratory at CSUSM:

 For the 2018/19 academic year, Dr. Schultz will be serving as Dean of Graduate Studies and Research.
 He will not be teaching.

 * designates my student at the time the work was completed.

-Wang, J., Geng, L., Schultz, P. W., & Zhou, K. (in press).
+Wang, J., Geng, L., Schultz, P. W., & Zhou, K. (2019).
 Mindfulness increases the belief in climate change: The mediating role of connectedness with nature.
 Environment and Behavior.

 Bain, P. …Schultz, P. W., Einarsdóttir, G., & Saviolidis, N. (2017).
 How the co-benefits of addressing climate change can motivate action across the world.
 Nature: Climate Change, 6, 154-157. doi:10.1038/nclimate2814.

 *De Dominicis, S., Schultz, P. W., & Bonaiuto, M. (2017).
 Protecting the environment for self-interested reasons: Altruism is not the only pathway to sustainability.
 Frontiers in Psychology, 8, 1-13.
 Open access publication available online at: http://journal.frontiersin.org/article/10.3389/fpsyg.2017.01065/full

 *Jaeger, C., & Schultz, P. W. (2017).
 Coupling social norms and commitments: Testing the underdetected nature of social influence.
 Journal of Environmental Psychology.

 Nillson, A., Berquist, M., & Schultz, P. W. (2017).
 Spillover effects in environmental behaviors across time and context: A review and research agenda.
 Environmental Education Research, 23, 573-589. doi: 10.1080/13504622.2016.1250148.